metasong/iam-data/documents/Composing Software_276.md

 `(f ∘ g)(x) = f(g(x))`

+We can call this kind of function composition as embedded function combosition, it's not friendly to read or write.

 Method chaining is the process of directly calling a method on the return value of a function, without needing to refer to the return value by name:

 ```js